MahmoudGooda/aws-bootcamp-cruddur-2023/journal/week6.md

 ---
 ## 	Create Dockerfile specfically for production use case
-* Check all `Dockerfile.prod` files to make sure there's no unwated tools exist
+* Check all `Dockerfile.prod` files to make sure there's no unwanted tools exist